The 5 Best Handheld Document Scanners

 Ok, this is not a handheld scanner.
 It is worth mentioning though, as a reminder that there are other kinds of portable scanners.

 This will not work directly with books, of course, but it will turn photocopies of books into editable text.
-It will also scan in letters and other documents a lot faster than any handheld.
+It will also digitize letters and other documents a lot faster than any handheld.

 More by this Author